Why Marriages Fail: Invalidation (Part 2)

 Crucial to the success of any marriage is for couples to eliminate or reduce the occurrence of these four risk factors.
 Previously we discussed Escalation* and Invalidation.* Now, let’s take a look at a third one – Negative Interpretations.

-Negative interpretations occur when one spouse consistently believes the motives of the other are more negative than they actually are.
+Negative interpretations occur when one spouse consistently believes the motives of the other are more negative than they are.
 This kind of thinking can be destructive and diminish the feelings of affection spouses have for each other, while quickly eroding the intimacy in a marriage.

 When a marriage runs into trouble, repeated disappointments, arguments, and frustrations often lead to negative interpretations.

 Or a wife may believe that her husband doesn’t want to be with her.
-As a result, she may criticize him anytime he is not enthusiastic about going out to dinner or to a movie with her.
+As a result, she may criticize him anytime he is not enthusiastic about going out to dinner or a movie with her.
 He may simply be concerned about the cost of going out, and whether or not they can afford it.
 She may consider his behavior as disliking being with her.
 The bottom line is we sometimes unwittingly switch “lenses” and see our partner negatively.
 And so we see the danger of negative interpretations.

 Research shows that in distressed marriages spouses often discount the positive characteristics of each other.
 When a relationship becomes distressed, negative interpretations can mount and create an environment of despair and hopelessness.
 Eventually, the negatively perceived spouse becomes demotivated and demoralized.